OpenNebula/addon-kea-hooks/README.md

 ## Tools

-The directory `src/tools` is intended for helper tools and scripts directed to the ISC Kea runtime - that means they have nothing to do with the building of `ikea` as opposed to the `tools` directory under root of this repository...
+The directory `src/tools` is intended for helper tools and scripts directed to the ISC Kea runtime - that means they have nothing to do with the building of `addon-kea-hooks` as opposed to the `tools` directory under root of this repository...

 - **`kea-config-generator`**: designed for OpenNebula's VNF appliance, but can be used elsewhere too